deryakarl/Quantum-Secure-Crypto-Wallet/README.md

 The cryptocurrency market is now worth more than $3 trillion.
 It is growing up strongly with new applications.
 We will offer secure-wallet solutions to prevent attacks post quantum computer and now.

 I created Qunicorn (QUNI) Token for Wallet in ERC20, Here is testnet link https://kovan.etherscan.io/address/0x3d1766BAFD638c8Bfb45DfF563d7858EAE315C37 .I will soon move project to mainnet.
-(Due to gas fees wait for deployment).
 We will make wallet compatible with BSC, Polygon, Solana, Aave and more chains to provide fundamental security rights via affordable gas fees.

 Here is scientific paper behind the project : https://arxiv.org/abs/1902.05214 ( Smart Contracts meets quantum Cryptography )